Course Overview

 Computer Requirements:

-- access to a computer and reliable high speed internet service
+- Access to a computer and reliable high speed internet service

-- up-to-date internet browsers; Google Chrome, Firefox, Internet Explorer (available free to download online)
+- Up-to-date internet browsers; Google Chrome, Firefox, Internet Explorer (available free to download online)

-- speakers (in-built computer speakers are fine)
+- Speakers (in-built computer speakers are fine)

 - Microsoft Word - minimum version 97-2003

-- latest Adobe Flash and Adobe Reader (available free to download from Adobe online)
+- Latest Adobe Flash and Adobe Reader (available free to download from Adobe online)

 English language requirements